zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/aws/amazon-bedrock.md

 `GenAICommons.ImageOptions` can be an empty object.
 If provided, it allows you to set additional options for Image Generation and can be created by using the [Image: Create Options](/appstore/modules/genai/commons/#imageoptions-create) operation of GenAI Commons.

-To retrieve actual image objects from the response, the [Image: Get Generated Image (Single)](/appstore/modules/genai/commons/#image-get-single) or [Image: Get Generated Images (List)](/appstore/modules/genai/commons/#image-get-list) helper operations from GenAI Commons can be used.
+To retrieve actual image objects from the response, you can use the [Image: Get Generated Image (Single)](/appstore/modules/genai/commons/#image-get-single) or [Image: Get Generated Images (List)](/appstore/modules/genai/commons/#image-get-list) helper operations from GenAI Commons.

 For Titan Image models, the `Image Generation: Add Titan Image Extension` operation can be used to configure Titan image-specific values (currently only *NegativeText*).